MyBB: Donation drive

 On 27 April 2010, the MyBB Group started a donation drive in an effort to purchase the mybb.com domain name.
 The Group needed to raise $5,000 from community donations for the transfer, and with founder Chris Boulton and community member Jesse Labrocca personally providing $1,000, that left $3,000 from the community.

 Just a month later, on 27 May 2010, MyBB.com was transferred and in use across the site.

 Features

 Database support

 MyBB supports multiple database engines.
-It currently supports MySQL, PgSQL, and SQLite v2 and v3.
+It supports MariaDB, MySQL, PgSQL, and SQLite v2 and v3.
 MyBB also supports database failover support so that if one database fails, MyBB will load the next database on the list.
 Master and slave databases are also configurable.

 Plugins and themes

 MyBB claims to be extensible and readily customizable.
 MyBB plugins are written in PHP and utilize hooking techniques.
 Unlike other software like WordPress, plugins need to be uploaded via FTP as uploading from the admin panel is not supported without a plugin.
 However, this is a considerable advantage over the old extension method used by phpBB where all modifications are core file edits.

 MyBB Themes are written inside the Admin Control Panel, and exported as an XML file.
 The XML file includes all modified MyBB templates and CSS stylesheets, which is redistributed alongside any extra resources (such as images) in a Zip file.

 There are over 2,400 plugins and themes on the MyBB mods website, some of which add additional features such as alerts, shoutboxes, profile features, user tagging, and many other extensions.
 Many other MyBB resource sites, such as MyBBCentral or MyBB-Plugins also offer exclusive, and sometimes paid, plugins and themes.